BemiHQ/bemi-prisma/README.md

 # Bemi Prisma

-[Bemi](https://bemi.io) plugs into [Prisma](https://github.com/prisma/prisma) and PostgreSQL to track database changes automatically.
+[Bemi](https://bemi.io) plugs into [Prisma](https://github.com/prisma/prisma) and your existing PostgreSQL database to track data changes automatically.
 It unlocks robust context-aware audit trails and time travel querying inside your application.

 Designed with simplicity and non-invasiveness in mind, Bemi doesn't require any alterations to your existing database structure.
 It operates in the background, empowering you with data change tracking features.